Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples

-The Short-Term Projects component of Creating, Knowing and Sharing funds First Nations, Inuit and Métis professional and aspiring artists, cultural carriers, arts/cultural professionals, groups, collectives and organizations working in all disciplines.
-Grants provide support for any combination of eligible Creating, Knowing and Sharing activities for projects lasting up to 1 year.
+The Short-Term Projects component of Creating, Knowing and Sharing funds First Nations, Inuit and Métis professional and aspiring artists, cultural carriers, arts/cultural professionals, groups, collectives and arts/culture organizations.
+Grants provide support for any combination of eligible Creating, Knowing and Sharing activities for projects lasting up to 12 months.

 First-time applicants are strongly encouraged to speak to a Program Officer before applying.